Do2dtun: 2007: Sleep Talk

 Oladotun made his debut on Nigerian radio (Cool FM) as host of late night show called sleep talk which focuses on relationships.
 Sleep talk turned out to be Dotun's big break in the broadcasting industry.
 He hosted this show for three years.

 2010: The Sunday Afternoon Show

 After leaving Sleep Talk, Dotun became host of the Sunday afternoon show which was a game show targeted at raising the ecstasy of young and happy listeners.
 The show had games like The Birthday Millennium Challenge among others.

 2011: Midday Oasis

-Oladotun has been the host of the Midday Oasis on cool fm with co-host Taymii during the afternoons, it is one of the biggest shows on Nigerian radio with off the ceiling ratings.
-Structured to appeal to both young and old with a lot being discussed about the entertainment industry and celebrity interviews.
+Oladotun hosted the Midday Oasis on Cool FM with co-host Taymii in the afternoons.
+The Midday Oasis was a show on Nigerian radio intended to appeal across age groups with discussion about the entertainment industry and celebrity interviews.

 2016: Curious Case with Martell

 The cognac house Martell debuted their first radio show in Nigeria and Dotun became the first host alongside two other entertainment industry stakeholders, Ayo Rotimi and chief executive officer of MyStreetz media, Sesan Adeniji.
 It discusses quite bluntly, issues about the entertainment industry in Nigeria with discussion being made from an insider's perspective of the industry.